ravindraogg/100daysoflearning_Python/README.md

 - If the age is between 20 and 60 (inclusive) and the gender is "F" (Female), the fee is 200.
 - If neither condition is met, the program prints "Not Applicable".

+## Day 3: Terenary operation

+### Topics Covered
+1. Single Line If / Ternary Operation
+2. Clever If Ternary Operation
+3. Operators

+---

+1. Single Line If / Ternary Operation

+The ternary operation in Python allows you to write a simple if-else statement in a single line.

+### Syntax
+<var> = <val1> if <condition> else <val2>

+2. Clever If Ternary Operation

+A clever way to use a ternary-like operation is by using tuple indexing.
+This is less common but can be useful in some cases.

+### Syntax
+<var> = (False_val, True_val)[<condition>]

 # Stay tuned for more updates as I continue my learning journey!